-Cr(VI) in solid waste occurs only in the form of solid residues from the wastewater evaporation system (at sites where this technique is performed) and as contaminated objects such as empty chemical containers/bags, filters, equipment, sorbents, brushes, swabs, syringes, used sandpaper, empty touch-up pens, cleaning materials and PPE; the quantities of Cr(VI) are negligible and not quantifiable.
+Cr(VI) in solid waste occurs only in the form of solid residues from the wastewater evaporation system (at sites where this technique is performed) and as contaminated objects such as empty chemical containers/bags, filters, equipment, sorbents, cleaning materials, other abrasive material from blasting and PPE; the quantities of Cr(VI) are negligible and not quantifiable.
 Some sites discharge (part of) their Cr(VI) wastewater as liquid waste by sending it to an external waste management company (licensed contractor).
 These quantities are highly variable and not consistently quantifiable.